 Using Menus on the Web you can also:

 - View the menu choices 10 days in advance to plan your meals.

 - Create a nutritional analysis report by selecting your menu choices for the day.

 - Set allergen or preferences filters to display menu options to help manage your needs.

-Students with special dietary needs are encouraged to set up a meeting with our dietitian to learn about the different options and accommodations available.
+Students with special dietary needs are encouraged to set up a meeting with the Dining Dietitian to learn about the different options and accommodations available.
 Our staff is happy to answer questions regarding food preparation or ingredients at any time.
-If needed, guests should carry an EpiPen with them at all times.
-In addition we meeting with NDSU Dining's Registered Dietitian, Hannah Prigge, students can consult with a Registered Dietitian through the Student Health Portal.

 Hannah Prigge, Menu Management Coordinator, Dietitian